luweizhang/chess-ai/README.md

 ## Explanation of alpha-beta pruning:

 Alpha-beta pruning is a heuristic that can be used to greatly reduce the space of the tree search.
+It works by pruning the search tree as you generate it by ruling out paths that you believe your opponent will never take.
 (more explanation coming soon)

-http://web.cs.ucla.edu/~rosen/161/notes/alphabeta.html
+The guide below explains alphabeta pruning very well: http://web.cs.ucla.edu/~rosen/161/notes/alphabeta.html